Neural net modeling of equilibria in NSTX-U: Eqnet

-The network hyperparameters are chosen by performing scans of number of hidden layers, hidden layer size, dropout fraction, optimizer learn rate, batch size, and nonlinearity activation function.
+The network hyperparameters are chosen by performing scans of the number of hidden layers, hidden layer size, dropout fraction, optimizer learn rate, batch size, and nonlinearity activation function.
 Results of this procedure are shown in \cref{fig:eqnet_hyperparams}.
-The hyperparameter landscape appears fairly convex, making it straightforward to identify a suitable parameter combination.
+The hyperparameter landscape is fairly convex, making it straightforward to identify a suitable parameter combination.
 We note that the NN tends to perform better with larger network sizes (depth and breadth), zero dropout, and small batch sizes.
-Though circumstantial this is consistent with some characteristics of the underlying Grad-Shafranov model such as it its expressiveness (larger network sizes) and deterministic nature (zero dropout, learning from small batches).
 We also note a jump in performance when using the ELU activation function as opposed to the standard ReLU.